 - Object Store: Store user data such as files as Objects in portable Containers.

 - Networking: Create Isolated virtual networks within Chameleon.

-- Using FPGAs on Chameleon: Configure and work with FPGA nodes at CHI@TACC.
+- FPGAs: Configure and work with FPGA nodes.

 - KVM: Use non-bare metal virtual machine resources in Chameleon’s OpenStack implementation.